All Episodes

 No.

-So that's that's a test, right?
+So that's a test, right?

-So you have consciousness without material form, which is impossible, and you have a claim of a direct access to omniscience, which is never a proven.
+And you have a claim of a direct access to omniscience, which is never proven.

-And you have both omniscience, which is knowing everything, and omnipotence, which is all powerful.
+And you have both omniscience, which is knowing everything, and omnipotence, which is all-powerful.

 Now, the problem is, of course, if God knows everything, past, present, and future, then God can't change anything.